Project Stages

 + Stage 7: In Use

-is the point when the Belfrey family will be back in the church and getting familiar with their newly repaired and reordered Church.
+is the point when The Belfrey family will be back in the church and getting familiar with their newly repaired and reordered Church.
 The Architect and Contractor remain available as it is expected there will be issues encountered during those first few months that will need to be resolved.
 Fundraising, particularly giving by Church members, is likely to continue all the way through to the building being back in use.
-At some point the Belfrey will wcelebrate the conclusion of the project, inviting people from its many stakeholders and other supporters to share in its celebrations and experience its beautifully refurbished home.
+At some point The Belfrey will celebrate the conclusion of the project, inviting people from its many stakeholders and other supporters to share in its celebrations and experience its beautifully refurbished home.